effjy/krakken-butterfly/README.md

 ## 📝 Overview

-**Krakken Butterfly** is an evolution of the Krakken-2048 Abyssal design, introducing a novel **XOR-Rotation Butterfly Diffusion (XRBD)** layer that replaces the original Ink Cloud shuffle.
+**Krakken Butterfly** is an evolution of the Krakken-2048 Abyssal design, introducing a novel **XOR-Rotation Butterfly Diffusion (XRBD)** layer.
 Key innovations include:

 - **XRBD Layer**: A 5-stage logarithmic butterfly network achieving full word-level avalanche across 32 words in a single pass using only XOR and rotation operations.
 - **Reduced Round Count**: From 10 rounds (original) to 8 rounds, with improved security margins.